cdp-docs/presentation/docs/tutorials/smart-contracts-101.md

 ![CDP portal](../img/cdp_portal.png)

-## Step 3 -- Inspect the public contract
+## Step 3 -- Inspect the public contract with a block explorer

 Now that your `GameCoin` token contract has been deployed, it is now visible to you, game players, or anyone else using the public internet!